10 signs your child might have ADHD

 In the second part of the ADHD series, Dr Sabina Dosani, Child and Adolescent Psychiatrist and Clinical Partner London, discusses some common signs your child may have ADHD.

-ADHD affects thousands of children in the UK and can cause a significant amount of distress and disruption.
+ADHD affects thousands of children in the UK and can cause significant distress and disruption.
 The symptoms of ADHD can often be confused with other conditions and may get written off as a child just being naughty or boisterous.
 There are some key questions that parents should ask themselves when wondering if their child has ADHD:

 If you have answered yes to many of these questions, it does not necessarily mean that your child has ADHD.
 These symptoms can also be explained by the following conditions.

 To rule in or out ADHD, it is important that your child is screened for the above conditions.
-It is very common for children with ADHD to have more than one condition, for instance to have ADHD and depression or ASD.
+It is very common for children with ADHD to have more than one condition, for instance, to have ADHD and depression or ASD.

 For school-aged children, either combination treatments with both behavioural interventions and medication management, or medication management alone, are significantly superior to intensive behavioural treatment alone.